-materials are applied when plants are under water stress conditions, Fertilize lawns when needed since a well-fertilized lawn will use water lawn and garden. more efficiently and will require less water to keep it alive. your lawnmower one-fourth to one-half inch will also reduce the water needs of your lawn. the morning or late in the afternoon, " suggests Janne.
-"You
+plants are under water stress

+conditions.
+Fertilize lawns

+tilized lawn will use water

+quire less water to keep it

+more efficiently and will reyour lawnmower one-fourth to

+one-half inch will also reduce

+the water needs of your lawn.